vshymanskyy/miband-js/README.md

 Head to https://tiny.cc/miband-js

 You need a browser with [WebBluetooth support](https://github.com/WebBluetoothCG/web-bluetooth/blob/master/implementation-status.md).
 Tested with:
-- Chrome on Linux (with enabled experimental flag)
+- Chrome on OS X (Yosemite or later)
-- Chrome on OS X
+- Chrome on Android (6.0 Marshmallow or later)
-- Chrome on Android (6.0+)
+- Chrome on Windows 10 and Linux (the `chrome://flags/#enable-experimental-web-platform-features` flag must be enabled)

 ### Node.js